Systemorph/IFRS17CalculationEngine/PresentValueSeries/Readme.md

 The total Present Value of the policy is then the sum of Present Values of all cash flows.

-Every period (Typically every quarter) an insurance company will need to prepare a statement of the Present Value of future cash flows.
+Every period (typically every quarter) an insurance company will need to prepare a statement of the Present Value of future cash flows.
 This statement is based on the value of a group of insurance contracts at the beginning of the period, its development throughout the period, and the value at the end of the period.
 Different effects contribute to the change in value between the beginning and the end of a period and these effects are shown in the Analysis of Change.

 <p align="center">
 <img width="550" src="https://portal.stage.systemorph.cloud/api/project/present-value-analysis/env/dev/file/download?path=Images/waterfallChart.png" alt="WaterfallChart">